micropython/micropython/ports/linux-kernel/README.rst

   * This will also allow to use descriptors for globals accessing - instead of ``p64(some_global, 0)`` you could just do ``some_global = 0`` and it'd figure the ``p64`` out.

+* Safer dereferencing - ``p8`` and all other dereference functions take no protective measures regarding invalid address derefs.
+Structs accessing provides some safety (as presented in :ref:`access_structs`) but it could be taken further: provide complete safety just like e.g ``copy_from_user`` does.
+This won't protect you from overriding valid memory addresses you shouldn't be writing into, though :)